rudderlabs/gatsby-plugin-rudderstack/README.md

       // your rudderstack write key for your production environment
       // when process.env.NODE_ENV === 'production'
       // required; non-empty string
+      //NOTE: Do not commit this to git.
+Process from env.
       prodKey: `RUDDERSTACK_PRODUCTION_WRITE_KEY`,

       // if you have a development env for your rudderstack account, paste that key here
       // when process.env.NODE_ENV === 'development'
       // optional; non-empty string
+      //NOTE: Do not commit this to git.
+Process from env.
       devKey: `RUDDERSTACK_DEV_WRITE_KEY`,

       // boolean (defaults to false) on whether you want